 Then a few grey and white throw pillows from HomeGoods finished it off!

-**Update: Many of you have asked about the wall color here.
+Many of you have asked about her wall color.
 It is “Wood Smoke” by Glidden.
 If you are on the hunt for a perfect greige paint, you may want to check out this post on how to choose the perfect greige paint.